secretstartups/handbook/people-group/promotions-transfers/index.html.md

 1. Ping the manager requesting the promotion via Slack to confirm that the department leader and E-Group leader are aware and supportive of the promotion.
 1. Align with the Total Rewards in the private #promo_compensation Slack channel to ensure Compensation notes are added in BambooHR.
 1. Cross-check Compensation adjustment in accordance with the [compensation calculator](https://comp-calculator.gitlab.net/users/sign_in).
-1. We want for promotions and compensation changes in Engineering that they are approved by all leaders up to the EVPE.
+1. We want for promotions and compensation changes in Engineering that they are approved by all leaders up to the CTO.
 As BambooHR has a limit in the amount of approvers use the Division specific slack channel to have approval of all leaders.
 1. If an approver is skipped in BambooHR: Share the promotion information in the private Division-specific promotion Slack channel with an overview of:
     - Team member name
     - Promotion request (current job title and new job title)
     - Compensation notes (current compensation, proposed compensation, increase %, additional stock options, compensation calculator)
 1. `@mention` the skipped department leader for approval in the Division-specific promotion Slack channel.
 Example: Promotion for Backend Engineer to Senior Backend Engineer.
-The BambooHR process includes the direct manager, department Director and EVPE.
+The BambooHR process includes the direct manager, department Director and CTO.
 The missing department leader here is the VP of Development.
 In this case `@mention` the VP of Development for approval.
 1. PBP approves the promotion request in BambooHR.

 ### For Total Rewards: Processing Promotions & Compensation Changes